FormidableLabs/spectacle/README.md

 Fullscreen can be toggled via browser options, <kbd>Alt/Option</kbd> + <kbd>F</kbd>, or by pressing the button in the bottom right corner of your window.

 Note: Right now, this works well when browser window itself is not full screen.
 When the browser is in fullscreen, there is an issue [#654](https://github.com/FormidableLabs/spectacle/issues/654).
 This is because we use the browser's FullScreen API methods.
-It still works but has some inconstiency.
+It still works but has some inconsistency.

 <a name="pdf-export"></a>